I2-Multimedia-Lab/A2S-v3/README.md

 This study builds upon [moothes](https://github.com/moothes)'s earlier research, specifically [A2S-v2](https://github.com/moothes/A2S-v2).
 Consequently, most of the code implementation remains consistent or bears similarity to theirs.
 For further insight into the A2S series of studies, readers are encouraged to consult the code repository of the preceding work [A2S-v2](https://github.com/moothes/A2S-v2) and [A2S](https://github.com/moothes/A2S-USOD).
 ## News
+- [2024.8.7] We conducted a presentation at session CV: Recognition of the main conference and the relevant materials have been uploaded.
+- [2024.5.27] Our method's prediction results on [VDT](https://github.com/VDT-2048/VDT-Dataset) dataset can be found at [baidu link](https://pan.baidu.com/s/1bTGEWdmAPfwWnCLTJOxW5A)(cdck).
+Our method can easily perform inference on other tasks or datasets, with slight modifications in dataset settings.
 - [2024.4.24] The manuscript is now available at Arxiv [2404.14759](https://arxiv.org/abs/2404.14759).
 - [2024.4.24] The supplementary material is now available at [Github](https://github.com/I2-Multimedia-Lab/A2S-v3/blob/main/figures/A2S-v3_supp.pdf).
 - [2024.4.17] Our paper has been accepted by [IJCAI 2024](https://ijcai24.org/).